anuragsatpathy/anuragsatpathy.github.io/_pages/education.md

 </li>
 </ul>

-## Research Experience
 **May 2016 - April 2017**<br>
 Visiting Researcher at National Institute of Technology, Rourkela, under the supervision of <a href="https://www.vssut.ac.in/vice-chancellor-s-message.php"> Dr. Banshidhar Majhi </a> and <a href="https://cse.nitk.ac.in/faculty/sourav-kanti-addya"> Dr. Sourav Kanti Addya </a>

-*Research Area:* Worked on solving the virtual machine placement problem and developed an efficient strategy to solve the VMP problem using a meta-heuristic crow-search algorithm.
+*Research Contribution:* Worked on solving the virtual machine placement problem and developed an efficient strategy to solve the VMP problem using a meta-heuristic crow-search algorithm.
 Different live-migration techniques were also integrated with the placement model, and its comparative behavior was studied. <br>

 *Relevant Publications:*
 <ul>
 <li> <a href ="https://doi.org/10.1016/j.compeleceng.2017.12.032"> Crow search based virtual machine placement strategy in cloud data centers with live migration </a>